-Passivation is a process in which a stainless steel part is made “passive,” or less susceptible to corrosion caused by the environments of its future applications.
+Passivation is a process in which a stainless steel part is made "passive," or less susceptible to corrosion caused by the environments of its application.
 To achieve this, free iron is removed from the surface of a metal using acid.
-Once this is accomplished, the other components of the alloy (often chromium and nickel) are left behind as a surface layer over the underlying steel.
-Upon exposure to the air, a spontaneous chemical reaction occurs which creates an oxide layer that protects the rest of the metal from corrosion.
-Benefits of this method include:

 - Improved Corrosion Resistance Without Plating

 - Superior Surface Cleanliness

 - No Dimensional Change

 - Repairing Damage to the Naturally-Occurring Chromium Oxide Layer

 Occasionally passivation needs to be performed again because the corrosion-resistant surface can become damaged through friction, heat, or exposure to chemicals.
 When this happens, the iron is exposed and the item is once again subject to rusting.